Need a crash course on Bitcoin layers?

 Checking Clarity syntax

-While you’re developing your contract, you will likely want to check if your contract is syntactically correct.
-Every contract configured in the project can be checked with a single command.
+While you're developing your contract, you will likely want to check if your contract is syntactically correct.
+Every contract configured in this project can be checked with a single command <code-rich-text>clarinet check<code-rich-text>.

 Running tests and measuring code coverage

-You can run defined tests and see results in your terminal.
+You can run defined tests and see results in your terminal by running the command <code-rich-text>clarinet test<code-rich-text>.

 You can even configure GitHub actions to run your tests automatically once you check-in your updates in a Github repository.
 Here is an example from the Arkadiko project.